FAQ

 My order was lost or delivered to the wrong address.

 We know how stressful that can be.
-That’s why we recommend Route Package Protection.
+That's why we recommend Route Package Protection.
 If you opted in, filing a claim is quick and easy.
-If you didn’t, please reach out to us and we’ll do everything we can to help.
+If you didn't, reach out to support@thepamperedferret.com and we'll do everything we can to help.

 What size are the stashing balls?